Updated March 20, 2026

 Highly recommend both of the docent-led talks including the shipyard talk/tour which is offered at least twice a day.
 (Check with Museum for times before or just after your arrival for times available that day)

-Normally I can do maybe one museum per day.
-I'm just not a big museum lover.
-But the Maritime Museum was the exception to the rule.
-It kept me interested the entire time I was there.
+Maritime Museum kept me interested the entire time I was there.
 The displays were well done.
 There was one display where you felt like you were at the top of a lighthouse looking down at the water, complete with beacon light.
+(If you take the river cruise you'll see the Bath Ironworks where ships are still being built today.)

-There's so much to see, admission is good for two days & children under 18 receive free admission.
-However, I can find nowhere the listed current cost of admission is posted.
-Not even on the official museum website!
+There's so much to see, admission is good for two days & children under 17 receive free admission.

 Instead of staying on land and taking in the beautiful water views, try venturing onto the water with River Run Tours.
 These boat cruises operate across Maine’s MidCoast.